-Here's what we're going to build using Data Science Studio:
+Here's what we're going to build using Dataiku:

 For this example, I've created a fake dataset containing 10,000 records made to mimic a partial database dump of patient information for a healthcare provider.
-You can get the code to generate a similar dataset and the DSS project I created on GitHub.
+You can get the code to generate a similar dataset, or grab the dataset itself, and the Dataiku project I created on GitHub.

 Alright.
 Let's clean up this data!

 First, create a new dataset and view the data.
 During this step, we aren't going to do any manipulation of the column names, only import and preview the dataset.

 Next, create a new recipe to split the full name into first and last names and rename the columns.
 For the zip code field, change its meaning to Text, as we aren't going to do math on this field.
 The output of this step is a new dataset with the cleaned names.